Snickerdoodle Sandwich Cookies

 Before I began the wild food blogging ride over 3 years ago, I used to subscribe to a few blogs.
 Mainly they were baking blogs, and I would comb them often for recipes.
 I never dreamed over 3 years later that I would be a food blogger with a site full of recipes, or that I would actually connect with some of those bloggers that I followed.

 Bake or Break by Jennifer McHenry is one of the blogs that I followed then, and I still do now.
 Jennifer has a simple approach to baking, that always results in something insanely delicious.
 You know how you can just tell food is going to be good without even tasting it?
 That’s pretty much everything Jennifer bakes.
-Her Brown Butter Snickerdoodles were one of the earliest posts here on my site, and I loved them.
-I’ve tried many more of Jennifer’s recipes along the way, and they never disappointed.
+Her recipes have never disappointed!

 When I got the opportunity to review Jennifer’s latest cookbook “Quick-Shop-&-Prep 5 Ingredient Baking”, I jumped at the chance.